-Can I send bulk e-mail?
+Can I send bulk email?

-Why do you have strict rules?
+Why do you have strict requirements?

-In contrast, companies that only send bulk e-mail have much lower standards.
+In contrast, companies that only send bulk email have much lower standards.
 For example, the world’s largest “reputable” bulk mail company trumpets a 97% success rate: If they send mail to 1,000 people and “only” 30 messages are blocked, they consider that a success.
 And if your goal is to run a marketing campaign, you’d probably agree.
 After all, it’s just bulk mail, not your important business or personal mail.